dhh1128/codecraft.co/why-cannibalism-may-be-smart-business.md

 Our growth stemmed from the fact that we were approaching backup in a radically different way.
 Instead of capturing changed files and streaming them through a centralized media server to a tape library, we took <a class="zem_slink" title="Disk image" href="http://en.wikipedia.org/wiki/Disk_image" rel="wikipedia" target="_blank">disk images</a> based on snapshotting technology.
 We were faster (many times faster, often); we had a distributed architecture that scaled out much more easily; we never missed a bit; we captured application state perfectly; we could mount backups or convert them to virtual machines.

-As the acquisition finalized, Symantec charged us and the BE folks <!--more-->to devise a coherent market strategy.
+As the acquisition finalized, Symantec charged us and the BE folks to devise a coherent market strategy.
 The instructions were a no-brainer, but the details were messy.
 The product management folks with Veritas heritage didn't put much stock in our upstart product line; our revenue was smaller than some of BE's optional upsells.
 They decided that our disk-based product would become another BE option; that way, BE would get to claim immediate victory in the disk-based backup space.

 <strong>Fear of cannibalism</strong>